kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md

 \(3\) For foreign air carrier permits issued under 49 U.S.C.
 41301 and exemptions issued under 49 U.S.C.
 41708 to non-U.S. citizens, the deadline is the expiration date itself;

-\(4\) For renewal by substantially equivalent certificate authority of fixed term route authorizations granted by exemption and for interim extension of the exemption, pursuant to §399.18 of this chapter, the deadline is 90 days before the expiration date; and
+\(4\) For renewal by substantially equivalent certificate authority of fixed term route authorizations granted by exemption and for interim extension of the exemption, pursuant to [[Volume 4/F Policy statements/0399 Statements of general policy.md#§399.18   Maximum duration of fixed-term route authorization granted by exemption; renewal of such authority.|§399.18]] of this chapter, the deadline is 90 days before the expiration date; and

 \(5\) Nothing in this part supersedes a requirement for earlier filing contained in any law, Department rule or order, or temporary authorization.